robert-hh/ADS1256/README.md

 it does not have to be SPI pins.
 Only cs and sck must be at consecutive numbers, with cs being the lower number, like GPIO13 for cs and GPIO14 for sck

 statemachine tells the number of the first statmachine.
-The driver uses three statemachines with consecutive ids.
+The driver uses two statemachines with consecutive ids.
 They all fit into a single PIO.

 When calling the constructor, a default channel 0 will be defined with AIN0 and AINCOM as inputs and the gain and rate set as optional parameters, and the ADS1256 will be configured with these settings.